20kdc/byond-data-docs/formats/SAV.md

 # MOSTLY COMPLETE

-## Outer Structure

-A savefile is a concatenated set of savefile entries.
+For the outer structure, see (RAD)[./RAD.md].

-Values are little-endian as with DMB.
+Values remain little-endian as with DMB.

-Each entry has the structure:

-1. Uint32 entryLength
-2. Uint8 unk (I've only seen the value 0x01 for this)
-3. Array of entryLength Uint8s entryContent

-This is the same outer structure as with (RSC)[./RSC.md] - and it may be the same.
+The inner structure identifies entry components and is the actual data.

 ## Entry Content